This blog post explains how an MTA-STS policy works and how to implement it on GitHub Pages.

 • Must use TLS-Version 1.2 or higher

-• For the TLS Certificates they need to:
+• For the TLS certificates they need to:

-• Certificate Subject needs to match the MX-Entry
+• Certificate subject needs to match the MX-Entry

 • They need to be signed and issued by a public trusthworthy CA